 There are nine municipalities serviced by Quinte Waste Solutions including the Cities of Belleville and Quinte West, Prince Edward County, Centre Hastings, the Villages of Tweed and Madoc, the Municipality of Marmora and Lake and the Townships of Stirling-Rawdon and Tyendinaga.

-The next curbside battery collection for Quinte and area is scheduled to run from November 5 - 16, 2018.
+The curbside battery collection for Quinte and area is scheduled to run November 4 - 15, 2019.

 Please visit the Quinte Waste Solutions website for more information.

 Preparing your Batteries for Recycling